White Pine County Courthouse: New facility

 By January 2017, a new courthouse complex was being planned for construction on a different parcel of land in Ely, adjacent to the Public Safety building.
 The new courthouse was proposed due to the security concerns regarding the old courthouse, where District and Justice Court trials continued to be held.
 At the time, the first floor was occupied by several county offices, including separate offices for the treasurer and the county clerk.
 Justice Court proceedings were still being held in the building's basement, and the close proximity between the jury box and inmates who are on trial remained a security concern.
 A request by the county for $10 million was submitted to the Nevada Legislature to aid in the funding of a new courthouse/jail facility, which was expected to cost a total of $25 million to $30 million.

 Regarding security concerns, District Attorney Mike Wheable said, "A high security inmate whose already serving a life sentence, what does he have to lose?
 And let's talk about what's going on, outside of the courthouse?
 You have recess for the middle school kids at the park, mothers and fathers taking their kids to the library and senior citizens meeting up to have lunch at the Senior Center, while here's a full CERT team armed with assault rifles and shotguns, on the perimeter of the building, on the back steps, and on the roof.
 These two circles are overlapping".
 Ely mayor Melody VanCamp said, "The building is in such tough shape that it's not worth the money in trying to make it safe to have prisoners there and bring them in... our courthouse isn't secure enough to have the trials and arraignments.
 They can't make it secure enough.
 It's too much hassle, too much trouble."

 In June 2017, no action was taken on the funding request, leaving the White Pine County Commission to choose between remodeling the courthouse or the city's jail.
 In September 2017, the USDA Rural Development government agency approved a $9 million loan to the county to help finance a new justice center, including a 38000 sqft courthouse.
 The facility was projected to cost $17.7 million, and was scheduled to begin construction in 2018.
 The original courthouse was planned to be converted into county administrative offices after the new courthouse facility was completed.

 In April 2019, the county sought $10 million from the state to help finance construction of the new justice facility, with completion expected between December 2019 and September 2021.
 The state approved $5 million for the new, two-floor facility in June 2019, and a groundbreaking ceremony was held for it on September 24, 2019.
+A grand opening ceremony for the new facility took place on October 27, 2021.